kserve/kserve/docs/OPENSHIFT_GUIDE.md

 ## Quick install

-**Note**: These instructions were tested on OpenShift 4.5.24, with KFServing v0.5.0-rc2, Istio 1.6.2, and Knative 0.18.0 which are in the quick install script.
-Additionally, we have tested it with Kubeflow 1.2 recommended versions for Istio and Knative, i.e. Istio 1.3.1 and Knative 0.14.3.
+**Note**: These instructions were tested on OpenShift 4.5.24, with KFServing v0.5.0-rc2, Istio 1.6.2, and Knative 0.18.0 which are in the [`quick_install.sh`](../hack/quick_install.sh) script.
+Additionally, this has been tested on Kubeflow 1.2 recommended versions for Istio and Knative, i.e. Istio 1.3.1 and Knative 0.14.3.

 ### 1. Clone repository